serai-dex/serai/docs/coordinator/Tributary.md

 ### Key Gen Shares

 `DkgShares` is created when a processor sends the coordinator `key_gen::ProcessorMessage::Shares`.
+The coordinator additionally includes its own pair of MuSig nonces, used in a signing protocol to inform Substrate of the key's successful creation.

-When all validators participating in a multisig publish `DkgShares`, the coordinator sends the processor `key_gen::CoordinatorMessage::Shares`, excluding the processor's own shares.
+When all validators participating in a multisig publish `DkgShares`, the coordinator sends the processor `key_gen::CoordinatorMessage::Shares`, excluding the processor's own shares and the MuSig nonces.

+### Key Gen Confirmation

+`DkgConfirmed` is created when a processor sends the coordinator `key_gen::ProcessorMessage::GeneratedKeyPair`.
+The coordinator takes the MuSig nonces they prior associated with this DKG attempt and publishes their signature share.

+When all validators participating in the multisig publish `DkgConfirmed`, an extrinsic calling `validator_sets::pallet::set_keys` is made to confirm the keys.

+Setting the keys on the Serai blockchain as such lets it receive `Batch`s, provides a BFT consensus guarantee, and enables accessibility by users.
+While the tributary itself could offer both the BFT consensus guarantee, and verifiable accessibility to users, they'd both require users access the tributary.
+Since Substrate must already know the resulting key, there's no value to usage of the tributary as-such, as all desired properties are already offered by Substrate.

+Note that the keys are confirmed when Substrate emits a `KeyGen` event, regardless of if the Tributary has the expected `DkgConfirmed` transactions.

 ### External Block